aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/getting-barcode-recognition-quality-percent/_index.md

 - **Can I read all barcode types?** Yes – the `DecodeType.ALL_SUPPORTED_TYPES` flag enables every format supported by Aspose.Barcode.
 - **Is the quality value reliable for QR codes?** Absolutely – the same confidence algorithm is applied across 1‑D and 2‑D symbologies.

-## What is Aspose.Barcode Java and How to Assess Barcode Reading Quality?
+## What is the Barcode Quality Metric and How to Assess It with Aspose.Barcode Java?

 **Aspose.Barcode Java** is a fully managed library that lets developers generate, read, and analyze barcodes without external dependencies.
-One of its most useful diagnostics is the **reading quality** metric, which tells you how confidently the engine decoded a symbol.
+One of its most useful diagnostics is the **barcode quality metric**, which tells you how confidently the engine decoded a symbol.
 This metric is essential when you need to decide whether to accept a scan, request a re‑capture, or trigger error‑handling logic.

-## Why Use Aspose.Barcode Java for Barcode Reading Quality?
+## Why Use Aspose.Barcode Java for the Barcode Quality Metric?

 - **Consistent confidence scores** across all supported symbologies.
 - **No native DLLs** – pure Java, so it works on any JVM‑compatible platform.
 - **Fine‑grained control**: you can retrieve the quality per barcode, not just a global pass/fail.
 - **Performance‑optimized** reading engine that scales from desktop to cloud services.

-## Prerequisites
+## How to Validate Barcode Scan Using the Barcode Quality Metric?

 Before you begin, make sure you have: